One of the key ingredients to maintaining an effective classroom management plan is mastering the art of transitioning in the classroom.

 Consider giving points or a reward to students from the table group that transitions smoothly and quickly.

-- If you have a large group of students, have them transition in chunks instead of all at once.
-For example, for a class of 25, five learners will begin to transition.
-One by one, additional groups of 5 will stagger for about a minute or so before they start transitioning.
+If you have a large group of students, have them transition in chunks instead of all at once.
+For example, for a class of 25, five learners begin to transition.
+One by one, additional groups of 5 stagger for about a minute or so before transitioning.

-- Make sure you’re prepared, too!
+Make sure you’re prepared, too!
 Double-check that all the materials and photocopies that students need for the next activity are present.
-Learners are more likely to focus quickly on the next task when they observe that the teacher is ready.

 3. Review Transitions With Students.